America Reads America Counts

 In order to apply, visit the Elon Job network and find the America Reads America Counts job posting to submit your application.
 Interested applicants are asked to submit a resume and interest letter in order to be considered.
 After your application is submitted, an America Reads student coordinator will be back in touch with you regarding next steps in our hiring process.

-Tutors that accepted into a position, also have to pass a background check in order to be able to work with children at a school.
+Tutors must also have to pass a background check in order to be able to work with children at a school.
 The cost of the background check is covered by the School of Education.

 America Reads tutors need to have Federal Work-Study to work.
 This can be checked by accessing your financial aid package.
-Furthermore, if you are still unsure, you can send us your ID number, and we can cross-check it for you with the Financial Planning office.
+If you are still unsure, you can send us your ID number, and we can cross-check it for you with the Financial Planning office.

 Where will I be tutoring and what age kids will I be tutoring?

-You will likely be matched with a teacher at a local elementary school, where you will be working with children ranging between the ages of five and ten.
+You will likely be matched with a teacher at a local elementary school or after-school program, where you will be working with children ranging between the ages of five and ten.

 How do I submit my timesheet?